 - 1 teaspoon of sea salt

-- spices as desired – common options are curry powder chili powder, turmeric, or even a little Parmesan cheese
+- spices as desired – common options are curry powder, chili powder, turmeric, or even some Parmesan cheese

 Doug Cook RDN is a Toronto based integrative and functional nutritionist and dietitian with a focus on digestive, gut, mental health.
 Follow him on Facebook, Instagram and Twitter.